paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/dconstruct.md

   - url: /images/projects/dconstruct/screenshot_2013.png
     alt: Home page for the 2013 website
 ---
-{% include 'screenshots' with screenshots.latest
+{% render 'screenshots' with screenshots.latest
   alignment: 'bleed'
 %}

-{% include 'aside' %}
+{% render 'aside' %}

 For the first Friday of September of each year from 2005 until 2015, Brighton played host to a one-day conference called dConstruct that explored topics around design, culture, technology and everything in-between.
 Each edition had a different theme, and to reflect this, the site was redesigned each year.
 I was responsible for the design in 2010, 2011 and 2013.